nerfagent/GBFR-AutoFarming/README.md

 # GBFR-AutoFarming
-With this program, you can farm any quests under all difficulties.
-Still, you may fail the quests if your build is too weak.
+* With this program, you can farm any quests under all difficulties using Lancelot.
-* usingLancelot = False for difficulty equal or below "Extreme"
+* Still, you may fail the quests if your build is too weak.
-* usingLancelot = True for all difficulties
+* My experiment: it can farm Pyet-A, Behemoth, but can't farm Proto Bahamut.
 # Guideline
 Module versions perhaps don't matter, since they are less related.
 ```bash